oroinc/documentation/user_guide/how_to_track.rst

 How to Track Campaign Related Activities on the Website
 =======================================================

-OroCRM provides a tracking functionality with which you can learn how many users have visited your Web-site from links within a specific marketing campaign and what were these usesrs' actions at the site.
+OroCRM provides a tracking functionality, you can use to learn how many users have visited your Web-site from links within a specific marketing campaign and what these users' actions at the site were.

 - Create a :ref:`Сampaign <user-guide-marketing-campaigns>` record